mnr/writing-wip/kwak-anthology.md

 “I’ll agree.
 But I don’t think anything Dakota did was enough to light things up.
 Seems like her circuit was fail-safe.
 If something didn’t seem right, it would just log the request.”

 Araci picks up the peanuts, then moves to put them back down.
 Too late; they are charged to his tab and the platform drops away, reappearing with a crudité platter.
 He surrenders and shells a peanut.
-“That leaves us with Hestia.
+“That leaves us with Hestia; or an unfortunate accident.
 But I’m not convinced Farj is a killer.”

-## need to end this scene.
+"Maybe you need to focus on Robin," Lupe smiled with all her teeth and eyes.
+"Or maybe you should have another beer and tell me more about your mysterious past life."

 ## araci and robin test crazy theories